 SUNDAY, BLOODY SUNDAY

-What better way to experience life as a carnivore than getting the sensation that your meal just died seconds earlier?
+What better way to live as a carnivore than enjoying the sensation that your meal just died seconds earlier?

-Splattered blood may have your tray looking like a murder scene, but the only crimes being committed will be the glorious assault on your taste buds.
+Splattered blood may have your tray resembling a murder scene, but the only crimes here will be the glorious assault on your taste buds.

 THE CENTER FOR EGGSELENCE